logicfish/ivyd/README.md

 Channel inputs are tuple patterns which evoke signals on concurrent processing fibres.
 The fibres are created by the Stack and when an input event becomes available, each matching fibre receives a message containing the input value or state from the channel.

+The stack also maintains a concurrent "Environment" which is local to a fiber, and provides a means of accessing global state data.
+The enviroment is constant during the executuion of a particular fiber but may be modified during a yield state.
+And to a custom fiber function, the Environment is the only parameter supplied by a stack.
+The input and output vectors are bound to the environment context.

+Each output is bound to a function, and the stack can implement a default output funtion that indexes a table of instance bindings and works as a pipe, sending an input message to a different substrate.

+Examples

+Generic CRUD bindings.
+This example creates a set of bindings that can attach to a webserver object of some type to perform the routing of crud requests.

+Non-blocking server stack
+Configurable assets that implement a TCP / HTTP stack which is configurable to use various types of socket.